PaulFrankling/PaulFrankling-online-cv/README.md

     * #### First Time Visitor Goals
       * As a First Time Visitor, I want the user to understand the purpose of the webpage and learn about me through my Online CV.
       * As a First Time Visitor, I want to navigate easily around the website to find content.
-      * As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see the client in a different capacity.
+      * As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see myself in a different capacity.

     * #### Returning Visitor Goals
       * As a Returning Visitor, I would like to contact the person with any queries or propositions.